Nugent, Texas

 Nugent is an unincorporated community in Jones County, Texas, United States.
 According to the Handbook of Texas, the community had an estimated population of 41 in 2000.
-It is part of the Abilene, Texas Metropolitan Statistical Area.
+It is part of the Abilene, Texas metropolitan statistical area.

 The Lueders-Avoca Independent School District serves area students.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Nugent has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Nugent has a humid subtropical climate, Cfa on climate maps.